-If you or someone you love has been the victim of a surgical mistake on the operating table, you need a lawyer you can trust to fight for you.
-If you call us, we will investigate your case.
+If you or someone you love has been the victim of a surgical accident on the operating table, you need a lawyer you can trust to fight for you.
+If you call our law firm, we will investigate your case.
 If our lawyers find that you have a viable malpractice case, we will retain the medical experts required to testify on your behalf to put you in a position for success either by settlement or at trial.

 The most common surgical mistakes include:

 - Gallbladder removal surgery (cut of common bile duct)

 - Wrong-site surgery (usually orthopedic)

 - Da Vinci: when the doctor lets the robot take over, too many problems have ensued with some types of surgeries

 - Post-surgery infections (usually staph infection or C-difficile)

 - Endoscopic retrograde cholangiopancreatography (ERCP)